sunnyRavindra/Botcat/README.md

 - Cloud-DevOps-Large-Enterprise-Practical-Guide/Docker

 ### Docker-Commands
-#### Reference
-- Cloud-DevOps-Large-Enterprise-Practical-Guide/Docker
-1. docker version
-2. docker info -> Returns more information about the system off docker like how much containers are running(Basically properties command for docker)
-3. docker ->returns all the docker commands that can be used and referred to.
+1. docker ->returns all the docker commands that can be used and referred to.
 4. docker container run --publish 80:80 --detach --name mynewcontainer --network mynetwork nginx -> spins up a container spiting out a container ID
 . docker container stop (container name)-> stops the running container on the machine
 8. docker container logs mynewcontainer